Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 The altarpiece in Miðgarðakirkja church

-Grímsey island lies so far north that during summertime the sun never stops shining - the days last for 24 hours.
-The same is true here in South-Iceland where I live, but the days last even longer so far up north by the Arctic Circle as they are located on 66°33,3 North.
+Grímsey Island lies so far north that during the summertime, the sun never stops shining, and the days last for 24 hours.
+The same is true here in South Iceland, where I live, but the days last even longer so far up north by the Arctic Circle, as they are located on 66°33,3 North.

 On the other hand, living so far up north, the inhabitants are also affected by the extreme winter darkness.